bangxiang/SetCover/README.md

 # A SetCover Solver with the greedy algorithm  #

-This version of the greedy set cover is a well optimized linear version.
 This is a C++ implementation of greedy SetCover solver, which is the best-possible polynomial time approximation algorithm for set cover.

+"The set covering problem (SCP) is a classical question in combinatorics, computer science and complexity theory."
+Refer http://en.wikipedia.org/wiki/Set_cover_problem for more details.

 ## How to use ##